-This course explores the works of major American literary figures and authors representing different literary schools from the sixteenth century to modern times.
+This is a course which explores the works of major literary figures and authors representing different literary schools from the sixteenth century to modern times.
 Students will closely examine selected texts as literary achievements and set them within the historical context and framework of American culture.
+Co-requisite: ENGL 210.